 Everyone is working, they have to attend meetings, social gatherings etc. and they are still at a stage where they can save themselves by taking a step back.
 If they don’t, they have a high risk of losing their jobs.

 Also their family, their boss, their friends and overall support system must intervene when they see a problem and not ignore it or keep quiet about it just because he is performing well at work.

 For example, I had a client who was a brilliant researcher and often he used to get drunk leading to his colleagues driving him home.
-Eventually, 3-4 of the colleagues intervened into the matter and 2 of them had a confrontation with the client about the matter.
+Eventually, 3-4 of the colleagues intervened in the matter and 2 of them had a confrontation with the client about the matter.
 It’s impossible to keep functioning within tight deadlines if you are an alcoholic.
-It would start showing in the workplace.
+It will eventually start showing in the workplace.

 One more thing I insist that my clients do for themselves is self-care.
-They must do meditation, yoga and keep themselves busy with work as well because self-care is what helps them to de-stress.
+They must do meditation and yoga, and keep themselves busy with work as well, because self-care is what helps them to de-stress.
 They could also try out joining self-help groups.
-That’s something which really helps.
+That’s something that really helps.

-Not many people realise that living with an alcoholic is exhausting and stressful.
-Instead of dealing with the stress regularly out of love and sympathy it is better to aim for rehabilitation for the greater good of both the victim and his family.
+Not many people realize that living with an alcoholic is exhausting and stressful.
+Instead of dealing with the stress regularly out of love and sympathy, it is better to aim for rehabilitation for the greater good of both the victim and his family.